Collage of images showing students in different work places.

 Lee Maracle, Indigenous writer and academic of the Sto꞉lo nation

+How do we stay attuned to the evolving challenges of equity, diversity, and inclusion within our organizations?
 Inequities in our workplaces and communities, whether hidden or revealed, are a product of design.
-To address them, individuals and organizations must be willing to confront structural barriers with purpose and intention, and (re)design a system that centres inclusion and equity.
+To address them, individuals and organizations must be willing to explore structural barriers with purpose and intention, and (re)design a system that center inclusion and equity.

 Three colleagues having discussion around computer.